 Since the start of the economic recession, Johnson Lumber has added four significant pieces of machinery, all of which have helped increase its services and its customer base.
 Each of the machinery pieces added between 2009 and 2011 were strategically chosen to allow the sawmill to expand on existing product lines and offer customers new value-added services.

 In 2009 a new building was built, and an End Matcher was installed.
 This machine tongue and grooves the ends of the boards.
 A new line of Johnson End Matched Products was created.
 Products that are end matched can be continuously installed out in the field!

 In 2010, two very futuristic machines were installed in the same building as the End Matcher!
-The first one was a Ultraviolet Clear Coat Machine, which is used to put clear coat on products such as end matched 1×6 tongue & groove.
-The second one was a Infrared Staining Machine, which is used to apply stain to products such as end matched 2×8 log siding.
+The first one was an Ultraviolet Clear Coat Machine, which is used to put clear coat on products such as end matched 1×6 tongue & groove.
+The second was an Infrared Staining Machine, which is used to apply stain to products such as end matched 2×8 log siding.
 Once the installation of both machines was completed, a new line of Johnson Pre-finished Pine Products became available!

-In 2011, a Shavings Mill was installed to increase shavings production to insure supply for growing demand.
+In 2011, a Shavings Mill was installed to increase shavings production to ensure supply for growing demand.

-Over 200 retail yards are serviced with their fine pine products in New York State alone.
+Over 200 retail yards are serviced with Johnson Lumber’s fine pine products in New York State alone.
 Since 1977, the goals have always been to manufacture high quality lumber, provide excellent service, grow the business, and explore new avenues and markets.

 The Johnson brothers present tours to individuals, schools, and clubs.
 They strive to educate the public and our children of tomorrow with their forestry management program.
 This program, along with the certified forester’s, will insure the forest harvests every 10 years.
 Visiting the mill is a great way to see the lumber industry at work and learn how the sawmill will be here for generations to come.
 Schedule your tour appointment by calling the office.